makersacademy/chitter-challenge/README.md

 2. Create the database using the psql command CREATE DATABASE chitter;
 3. Connect to the database using the pqsl command \c chitter;
 4. Run the query we have saved in the file 01_create_peeps_table.sql
+5. Run the query we have saved in the file 04_create_users_table.sql

 #### Setting up the test database
 1. Create the database to be used when running rspec using the psql command CREATE DATABASE chitter_test;
 2. Connect to the database using the pqsl command \c chitter_test;
 3. Run the query we have saved in the file 01_create_peeps_table.sql
+5. Run the query we have saved in the file 04_create_users_table.sql